 It has been known for some time that a huge amount of organic carbon is trapped in Siberian tundra.
 The more plentiful yedoma is a vast reservoir of carbon that has been neglected in most analyses of climate change.

-An estimated 500 gigatons of carbon have been flash frozen in yedoma regions, and 900 tons in permafrost worldwide.
+An estimated 500 gigatons of carbon have been flash frozen in yedoma regions, and 900 gigatons in permafrost worldwide.
 This large store would more than double the amount of carbon in the atmosphere today if it is released.

 Thousands of lakes in eastern Siberia have disappeared during the last 30 years.
 This apparent contradiction is because the two events represent opposite ends of the same process called thermokarsk.